talaridisTh/twitter/README.md

    > In the `.env` file fill in the `DB_HOST`, `DB_PORT`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` options to match the credentials of the database you just created.
 This will allow us to run migrations database in the next step.

 8. In the `.env` file, include the mail credentials to send and receive emails when using the website.
+9. Run queue for mail
+   `php artisan queue:work`

-9. Last but not least, run `php artisan migrate --seed` to create the database schema.
+11. Last but not least, run `php artisan migrate --seed` to create the database schema.

 ## Running The App 🛠